bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schroder.md

 * While Peirce overall praised Schröder, he nevertheless sometimes ferociously attacked him, in print and in private correspondence.
 * Schröder venerated Peirce, however, and had in abundance what Peirce acknowledged he lacked: self-control.
 * Schröder had many sporting hobbies: cycling, hiking, swimming, ice-skating, horseback riding, and gardening.
-* Schröder's father Heinrich retired in 1873 and, a year after his wife Karoline died in 1875, he moved to Karlsruhe to be close to his sons Ernst and Heinrich; Heinrich Schröder died in 1885.
 * Given what a fit man Ernst Schröder was, it is surprising that he died at the age of 60.
 * The thesis was devoted to a comparison of the logical systems of Ernst Schröder and Bertrand Russell, with special attention to their different treatments of relations.